jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 “Are you crying?”
 Jon asked.
 He sounded ticked off.

 You couldn’t be vulnerable around Jon.
 You had to be tough.
 You had to wipe your tears and go to sleep.

 <center>&#42;</center>
-That summer in Europe was the first time we hung out together, just us two.
-In high school, he spent more time with his ex’s dog than with me.
-Before that, I played with Tim and neighborhood kids around our age, while Jon and Lance were off with the older kids.

-We linked up after our summer study abroad programs in Berlin and country-hopped and ended up in Amsterdam.
-He found one of Amsterdam’s “coffeeshops” and we went.
-It was like a cigar parlor—dark, smoky, consciously masculine—but with weed and without the attractive forty-something-year-old blond female servers calling you “honey.”
-We pushed our way through the dank crowd to the front where a guy with tattoo sleeves leaned on the bar with both hands.
-Jon yelled at my face.
-The music and the din of the crowd covered his voice. “*I can’t hear you!*” I yelled back. “*You wanna do edibles?*” I wanted to get out of there.
-He picked out a joint and a brownie wrapped in plastic.

-The brownies didn’t work.
-We went outside, hungry and miserable from wasting the day, crouched on our curb of the hotel, lit up the joint and took turns taking hits.
-“You’re not doing it right,” he said.
-I couldn’t do anything right.
-I couldn’t take pictures (the photo I took of him in front of the Eiffel Tower didn’t show the peak, how terrible!), I couldn’t order right (forgetting our budget I got the most expensive wine at a tapas restaurant in Barcelona), and I certainly couldn’t smoke weed.
-“Breathe it in more.
-Hold it in and count to ten.”
-We climbed back up the stairs to our small room.
-I sat on my bunk bed and I got high and I was afraid I’d throw myself out the window.
-I tried to make it look like nothing was happening, but then I let out that maybe we should call the front desk.
-He saw that I was getting paranoid.

-“You’re fine,” he said.

-These were his first words of care for me—ones that I heard, anyway—two words that broke the ice of two long decades.

-But that didn’t change the fact that I was paranoid.
-I grabbed my laptop, turned on Stephen Colbert (who better than he to sober you up?), and tried to focus while next me to Jon giggled away, covering his eyes with his hands.
-I decided I’d stick with real coffeeshops.

-Then we went to bed.
-<center>&#42;</center>
 In sixth grade, I tried to emulate Jon, his gait and his style.
 He was already a cool eighth grader with always a flock of friends.